xwp/pantheon-documentation/source/docs/articles/sites/debugging-sites-with-log-files.md

 - **`files/`** - Pantheon File System (Valhalla) mount. `code/sites/default/files` and `code/wp-content/uploads` are symbolically linked to this directory.
 Read and write (upload), all environments.
 - **`logs/`** - Environment-specific access and error logs.
 Read only.
  - **`newrelic.log`** - New Relic log; check if an environment is not logging.
  - **`nginx-access.log`** - Webserver access log.
 Do not consider canonical, as this will be wiped if the application server is reset or rebuilt.
+See [Parsing nginx Access Logs with GoAccess](/docs/articles/logs/nginx-access-log)
  - **`nginx-error.log`** - Webserver error log.
  - **`php-error.log`** - PHP [fatal error log](http://php.net/manual/en/book.errorfunc.php); will not contain stack overflows.
 Errors from this log are also shown in the Dashboard.
  - **`php-slow.log`** - PHP-FPM generated collection of stack traces of slow executions, similar to MySQL's slow query log.
 See [http://php-fpm.org/wiki/Features#request\_slowlog\_timeout](http://php-fpm.org/wiki/Features#request_slowlog_timeout).